 Due to the high volume of rugby tournaments that take place each year, it is our opinion that the most exciting type of bet you can make in rugby is an outright bet.
 These bets ask you to decide which team will be the outright winner of a major tournament or championship event which means that if the team you choose gets 2nd place you do not get any consolation prize at all.

 Thanks to the large level of difficulty involved in predicting the outcome of an entire tournament, choosing the winning team in an outright bet usually pays off huge dividends, especially if it is an underdog team.
-For example, the current favorite to win the Rugby World Cup of 2019 is the New Zealand team at 2/1 odds, but if you bet on Namibia and they end up winning it all then you will receive 5000 times your investment back.
+For example, a likely favorite to win the next Rugby World Cup is the New Zealand team at 2/1 odds, but if you bet on Namibia and they end up winning it all then you will receive 5000 times your investment back.

 Sometimes you will come across a slight variation of an outright bet which will ask you to name who the two finalists are instead of which team wins the finals match.
 Since these types of bets ask you to pick which two teams will face off in the championship match the payout odds are generally even better than picking the outright winner would be since the difficulty level is slightly increased.